-Órla Murphy B.Sc., M. Sc
+Órla Murphy M.Sc.
+B.Sc.

-Órla Murphy is a Senior Environmental Scientist with MKO, with nearly 8 years of experience in private consultancy. Órla holds BSc (Hons) in Geography from Queens University Belfast & a MSc in Environmental Protection and Management from the University of Edinburgh.
+Órla Murphy is a Senior Environmental Scientist with MKO, with over 7 years of experience in private consultancy. Órla holds BSc (Hons) in Geography from Queens University Belfast & a MSc in Environmental Protection and Management from the University of Edinburgh.
 Prior to taking up her position with McCarthy Keville O'Sullivan in January 2018, Órla worked as an Environmental Project Assistant with ITPEnergised in Scotland. Órla's key strengths and areas of expertise are in Environmental Protection and Management, EIA, Project Management, Renewable Energy and Peatland Management, where she has carried out research projects and site work relating to restoration and management of peatland sites in both Scotland and Northern Ireland.
 On joining MKO Órla has been involved on a range of renewable energy infrastructure projects.
-In her role as a project manager,

-Órla works with and co-ordinates large multidisciplinary teams including members from MKO's Environmental, Planning, Ecological and Ornithological departments as well as sub-contractors from various fields in the preparation and production of EIARs.
+In her role as a project manager, Órla works with and co-ordinates large multidisciplinary teams including members from MKO's Environmental, Planning, Ecological and Ornithological departments as well as sub-contractors from various fields in the preparation and production of EIARs.
 Within MKO, Órla plays a role in the management of and sharing of knowledge with junior members of staff and works as part of a large multi-disciplinary team to produce EIA Reports.

-Niamh McHugh B. Sc
+Niamh McHugh B.Sc.
+(Env)

 Niamh is an Environmental Scientist who has been working with MKO since June 2021.
 Niamh graduated with a First-Class Honours Degree in Environmental Science from the National University of Ireland, Galway.
-Since beginning her work with MKO, Niamh has been working as part of a multidisciplinary team conducting tasks such as report writing, shadow flicker assessments, project management, and QGIS mapping.
+Since beginning her work with MKO, Niamh has been working as part of a multi-disciplinary team conducting tasks such as report writing, shadow flicker assessments, project management, and QGIS mapping.
 Niamh's particular strengths lie in report writing and project management and communication.
-Niamh has been involved in the preparation of Environmental Impact Assessment Screening Reports, Strategic Environmental Assessment Reports for a wide range of projects, but mostly focusing on large-scale onshore renewable energy developments.
+Niamh has been involved in the preparation of Environmental Impact Assessment Screening Reports, Strategic Environmental Assessment Pre-Screening Reports, Planning and Environmental Reports, and Environmental Impact Assessment Reports for a wide range of projects, but mostly focusing on large-scale onshore renewable energy developments.
 In her role as an Environmental Scientist, Niamh has been charged with co-ordinating large multidisciplinary teams in order to produce robust Environmental Impact Assessment Reports to accompany Planning Applications for various large-scale developments.